Einhorn Center for Community Engagement

 Nomination Process

-• how the nominee’s work fulfills the four elements of high-quality community-engaged learning, leadership and research, namely:
+• how the nominee’s work fulfills the four elements of high-quality community-engaged learning;

-• Nominee’s current curriculum vitae with information relevant to the award only (optional).
+2. Nominee’s current curriculum vitae with information relevant to the award (optional)

 Nomination Process

-• how the nominee’s work fulfills the four elements of high-quality community-engaged learning, leadership and research, namely:
+• how the nominee’s work fulfills the four elements of high-quality community-engaged learning;

-• Nominee’s current curriculum vitae with information relevant to the award only (optional).
+2. Nominee’s current curriculum vitae with information relevant to the award (optional)

 Community-Engaged Practice and Innovation Awardees